metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ### 📄 `voucher`

-The `voucher` PDA account is used when a compressed NFT is redeemed and decompressed.
+The `voucher` PDA account is used when a compressed cNFT is redeemed and decompressed.
 It is initialized by `redeem` and represented by the [`Voucher`](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/bubblegum/program/src/state/mod.rs#L36) struct, which includes a reference to the [`LeafSchema`](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/bubblegum/program/src/state/leaf_schema.rs#L45) struct.

 | Field                             | Offset | Size | Description
 | --------------------------------- | ------ | ---- | --